-This lecture is complementary to the lecture Robotics I (Robotik 1).
-It focuses on robots whose mechanical construction, sensor concepts or control method are inspired by nature.
-In detail, the lecture start by presenting and discussing the state of the art for such biomimetic robots, e.g. walker robots, snake-like and humanoid robots, and also sensor and actuation concepts are introduced.
-The main focus of the lecture is to present concepts for the control of such robots, where the locomotion is shown in great detail.
-Also, behavior-based control approaches are introduced, which can be reflexive as well as adaptive.
-The lecture closes with an outlook on future developments and the construction of applications for these robots.
+This lecture focuses on robots whose mechanical construction, sensor concepts or control methods are inspired by Nature.
+In detail, the lecture presents different bio-inspired design schemes and concepts (e.g. light-weight design based on special structures, artificial muscles) as well as the corresponding robotic technologies, which make use of the discussed principles (e.g. 3D printed parts and artificial muscles).

+The current state of the art in the field of bio-inspired robots, e.g. walking robots, snake-like and humanoid robots are presented and discussed.
+The main focus of the lecture is to present concepts for the control and system architecture of such robots (e.g. behaviour-based control), where the locomotion is shown in greater detail.
+The lecture closes with an outlook on future developments and the applications of these robots.